EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

 ##### `Services` Folder

-This folder serves as the centralized storage for the application's business logic so that all other classes' implementation can be compact.
+This folder serves as the centralized storage for app business logic so that all other class implementations can be compact.
 For instance, methods that utilize `XafApplication` are located in [Services/Internal/XafApplicationExtensions](https://github.com/DevExpress-Examples/xaf-create-multitenant-application/blob/23.2.3%2B/CS/OutlookInspired.Module/Services/Internal/XafApplicationExtensions.cs):

 ```cs
 public static IObjectSpace NewObjectSpace(this XafApplication application)